South Houston, Texas: Local government

 The South Houston City Council establishes city policies, considering resolutions and ordinances, appointing South Houston residents to positions on municipal committees and boards, and establishing the annual budgets.
 City council meets during the first and third Tuesdays of each month in the South Houston Municipal Court; meetings begin at 7:30 PM; it is open to members of the public.
-As of 2008 the mayor is Joe Soto.
-The council members are Irene Tamayo, Bill Kelly, Albert Hernandez, Robert Garcia, and Amy Burnett.
+As of 2024 the mayor is Joe Soto.
+The council members are Mary Castillo, Willie Rios, Cynthia Piña, Mauro Barrera, and Louis Martinez.

 The South Houston Fire Department serves the city.
-The South Houston Police Department is headquartered at 1023 West Dallas Street.
+The South Houston Police Department is headquartered at 1101 West Dallas Street.
 As of 2008 Herbert Gilbert is the chief of police.

 County, state, and federal representation

-South Houston is located within Harris County Commissioner Precinct 2; as of 2020 Adrian Garcia heads Precinct 2.
+South Houston is located within Harris County Commissioner Precinct 2; as of 2019, Adrian Garcia heads Precinct 2.

 South Houston is located in District 145 of the Texas House of Representatives.
-As of 2008 Rick Noriega represents the district.
-South Houston is within District 6 of the Texas Senate; as of 2008 Mario Gallegos is the representative.
+As of 2019, Christina Morales represents the district.
+South Houston is within District 6 of the Texas Senate; as of 2018 Carol Alvarado is the representative.

 South Houston is within Texas's 29th congressional district; as of 2019.
 Sylvia Garcia is the representative.
 The United States Postal Service operates the South Houston Post Office at 315 North Allen Genoa Road.

 The nearest public health center of the Harris Health System (formerly Harris County Health System) is Strawberry Health Clinic in Pasadena.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center, Houston.